 - Gliosis and neuronal loss in the basal ganglia lead to a progressive neurodegenerative and movement disorder that usually begins in the first year.

-- Untreated patients characteristically develop dystonia during infancy, resulting in a high morbidity and mortality.
+- Untreated infants characteristically develop dystonia, resulting in a high morbidity and mortality.
 Initiation of treatment after the onset of symptoms is generally not effective in preventing permanent damage and so early diagnosis is essential.

 - Isovaleric acidaemia:

 - This is caused by a mutation in the isovaleryl-CoA dehydrogenase gene.
 Accumulation of isovaleric acid (which is toxic to the central nervous system) causes symptoms.